rundexter/documentation/source/includes/_modules.md

 ...once it gets inside the Dexter App, it ends up looking like:

-`{ getData: fn, run: fn, log: fn, succeed: fn, fail: fn, log: fn }`
+`{ getData: fn, run: fn, log: fn, complete: fn, fail: fn, log: fn }`

 This implicit wrapping process lets you focus on the details of your module, and even run your module outside of Dexter without worrying about managing Dexter's dependencies!

 <aside class="warning">
-If your module exports properties named succeed, fail, log, or run, your module will not work!
+If your module exports properties named complete, fail, log, or run, your module will not work!
 </aside>

 ## Inputs